 The previous Echo Dot had seven mics to pick up your voice, and did a good job at it; the third generation was equally sensitive and responsive, and just as good at hearing me.

 Alexa's abilities keep growing, so it's hard to keep this part of these reviews up to date.
 Suffice it to say, there are now more than 50,000 skills available, which include everything from playing Jeopardy to turning on your lights, ordering pizza and getting a ride to the airport.
-Here are the 50 of our favorite skills for Alexa.
+Here are our favorite skills for Alexa.
+And, be sure to check out our complete guide on how to use Alexa.

 On the Echo Dot (as with other Alexa speakers), you can stream audio through Amazon Music, Spotify, Deezer, SiriusXM, Pandora, iHeartRadio and TuneIn.